 That program – you know the one with the limited foods list and cap on calories?
 It can not support you long term.
-That “cleanse” that was supposed to last a couple weeks (but you’ve been using to control your weight for the last few years)?
+That “cleanse” that was supposed to last a week or two but you’ve been using to control your weight for the last few years?
 It needs to die.

 If you’ve spent a significant amount of time not dieting

 Short term fat loss phases are earned after spending a significant amount of time not attempting to do so.
 Hear that again, fat loss phases are earned after not attempting to do so for a very long time – perhaps most of the year, in fact.